Best Running Shorts for Women of 2024

 Why You Should Trust Us

 We began this guide by researching women’s running shorts from the most trusted brands in running, premier outdoor brands, and major companies in the women’s run category.
 We also extensively polled the large iRunFar team and friends to find out which women’s running shorts they preferred and did not prefer.
 That narrowed our choices to about two dozen shorts, which we took to the field for a season of testing.
 Since that initial round of testing, the iRunFar team has continued testing new and updated women’s running shorts as they come onto the market.
+We also keep the models in this guide in our rotation to perform ongoing durability testing.

 Frequently Asked Questions about Running Shorts for Women